 It's natural to suspect a clogged waste line if your toilet overflows, and nine times out of 10, that's the problem.
-If you can't clear it, it may be too far down the waste line for your tools to be effective.
+If you can't clear the toilet clog, it may be too far down the waste line for your tools to be effective.
 The possibility also exists, however, that it isn't the waste line that is blocked but the vents.
 If you have a septic tank, it may be full or not functioning properly.

 If your house uses a septic system, check your records to find how long ago it was pumped.
 If it has been more than seven to 10 years, the tank may be unable to accept more water.
-If your tank is located on lower ground than the leach field and has a pump to transfer water to it, the pump may be broken, the electricity disconnected or the float, which gives the pump the signal to come on, is faulty.
+If your tank is located on lower ground than the leach field and has a pump to transfer water to it, the pump may be broken, the electricity disconnected, or the float, which gives the pump the signal to come on, is faulty.
 If the pump isn't working, water will back out of the tank and may overflow from your toilet.

-If you suspect a venting problem, check the vent openings on your roof for obstructions.
-Clear obstructions farther down the vent lines with a jet of water from a garden hose or a plumbing snake.
-If you suspect a clog deep in the waste line, find a clean-out opening and try to snake the clog from there.
+If you suspect a plumbing venting problem, check the vent pipes on your roof for obstructions.
+Clear obstructions farther down the vent lines with a jet of water from a garden hose or by running down a plumbing snake.
+If you suspect a clog deep in the waste line, find a cleanout opening and try to snake the clog from there.
 There's usually one just outside the house or near the point where the main drain and sewer drain meet.